Inflight smoking: Consequences

 The first smoking-related accident happened on 6 August 1937, when an international Aeroflot flight from Moscow to Prague crashed near Herina after a passenger lit a cigarette in the toilet, causing accumulated avgas fumes to ignite.
 All six occupants (three crew, three passengers) were killed.

 Following the crash landing of Varig Flight 820 – due to a fire possibly caused by a lit cigarette thrown into a lavatory waste bin – in 1973, the U.S. Federal Aviation Administration banned smoking in aircraft lavatories.
 Following a fire that originated in a lavatory (not necessarily from smoking) on Air Canada Flight 797 in June 1983, resulting in the death of 23 passengers, new requirements to install smoke detectors in lavatories were brought in.

 Normally, passengers found to be smoking on non-smoking flights will, at least, face a fine and, at most, be arrested and detained upon landing.
-Due to stringent security measures, this often causes disruption; a flight may have to be diverted or a scheduled landing might have to be expedited upon arrival at the destination airport in order to escort the smoker from the plane.
+Due to stringent security measures, this often causes disruptions; a flight may have to be diverted, or a scheduled landing might have to be expedited upon arrival at the destination airport in order to escort the smoker from the plane.

-Such regulations have on occasion met with defiance; in 2010 a Qatari diplomat was arrested upon arrival at Denver International Airport for smoking in the onboard lavatory on United Airlines Flight 663 and for making threats; when confronted by airline staff, he jokingly suggested that he was attempting to set his shoes on fire.
+Such regulations have on occasion met with defiance; in 2010 a Qatari diplomat was arrested upon arrival at Denver International Airport for smoking in the onboard lavatory on United Airlines Flight 663 and making threats - when confronted by airline staff, he jokingly suggested that he was attempting to set his shoes on fire.

 On February 3, 2013, a family of four were accused of smoking during a Sunwing Airlines flight from Halifax to the Dominican Republic.
 The flight made an unscheduled landing at Bermuda L.F.
 Wade International Airport, where the two parents of the family were arrested by Bermuda Police Service and subsequently sentenced to a $500 fine or 10 days in prison.

 Most new aircraft, built after the no-smoking regulations were put into place, now have a permanently lit no-smoking sign that cannot be independently turned off.
+Aircraft models designed after the no-smoking regulations were put into place, such as the Boeing 787 and Airbus A350, lack light-up no-smoking signs entirely, and instead put the no-smoking sign on a printed label.
+On 23 August 2024, the U.S. FAA amended its rule on passenger information signs to allow the "NO SMOKING" sign to be continuously illuminated, or turned off and on by crewmembers, updating earlier requirements that such signs be independently operable.

 Use of electronic cigarettes

 E-cigarettes are also banned on flights, as well as transporting such devices in checked luggage, because of fire risk from their batteries.
-In July 2018, an Air China aircraft made an emergency descent after a pilot's e-cigarette triggered a false smoke alarm in the air conditioning system, causing a loss of cabin pressure.
+In July 2018, an Air China aircraft made an emergency descent after the co-pilot's e-cigarette triggered a false smoke alarm in the air conditioning system.
+The co-pilot turned off the air conditioning without notifying the captain, eventually triggering a low oxygen alarm for which the crew performed an emergency depressurization.